Student-centric advice and objective recommendations

 Breaking it down

 If you are eligible for a Pell Grant refund, you have done well in your college financing!
 Students receiving a Pell Grant refund must be paying less than $6,495 per year in expenses.
-Whether you accomplished this through private scholarships or an institutional prize, you are paying far less than the average American.
+Whether you accomplished this through private scholarships or an institutional prize, you are paying far less than the average student.
 You will receive your Pell Grant as a direct payment from your school.
 You can choose to do whatever you’d like with the money.
 But remember, you’ll have to report it on your taxes if you don’t use it for educational expenses.